donejs/donejs/tutorials/getstarted/creating.md

 This method checks if you want to destroy the method.
 If you do, it finds the parent 'recipe' element and gets back the model instance (that's in jQuery.data).
-It then calls [jQuery.Model.prototype.destroy model's destroy] method.
+It then calls [can.Model.prototype.destroy model's destroy] method.

-When a model is destroyed, it creates a <code>destroyed</code> event.
+When a model is destroyed, it creates a `destroyed` event.
 The List control listens to these events with:

     "{Cookbook.Models.Recipe} destroyed" : function(Recipe, ev, recipe) {